A-D-H-Do/a-d-h-do.github.io/README.md

----
-layout: post
-title: "Welcome!
+ "Welcome!
 From Tech+ to a registered company"
----

 We joined **Tech+** on a whim, formed a team, and I ended up PM’ing.
 As we built, the idea evolved from a productivity app into something **therapeutical**—a gentler way to plan, reflect, and keep going.